-The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as items 2023-001, 2023-002, 2023-003, 2023-004, and 2023-005.
-Our opinion on the major federal program is not modified with respect to these matters.
+The results of our auditing procedures disclosed other instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as items 2024-002, 2024-004, and 2024-005.
+Our opinion on each major federal program is not modified with respect to these matters.

-Government Auditing Standards requires the auditor to perform limited procedures on Oklahoma Panhandle State University's response to the noncompliance findings identified in our compliance audit described in the accompanying schedule of findings and questioned costs.
+Government Auditing Standards require the auditor to perform limited procedures on Oklahoma Panhandle State University's response to the noncompliance findings identified in our compliance audit described in the accompanying schedule of findings and questioned costs.
 Oklahoma Panhandle State University's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.